yellowb/easy-ut-project-architecture/README.md

 # easy-ut-project-architecture
-A sample to describe good project architecture for easily doing unitest by refactoring a bad one.
+A sample to describe good project architecture for easily doing unitest by refactoring a bad one